oinam/notes/docs/life/go-bag.md

   + Air filtration mask
   + Water and food to last for at least 72 hours.
     * Water for drinking and cooking.
-    * Water purification supplies or water filtration system.
+    * Water purification supplies or a water filtration system.
     * Non-perishable food.
 - First Aid
   + Enough medicine to last an extended evacuation period.